 - 1/4 cup white wine

-- In a blender add garlic, thyme, sage, rosemary, big pinches of salt and pepper.
+First, in a blender add garlic, thyme, sage, rosemary, big pinches of salt and pepper.
 Drizzle 1/4 cup olive oil as blend to her paste.

-- Add pork, season with 1 tablespoon salt and 1/2 tablespoon pepper all over pork
+Next, add pork, season with 1 tablespoon salt and 1/2 tablespoon pepper all over.

-- Rub paste into the pork making sure you coat all sides, add onions and pour the wine in the slow cooker.
+Now rub herb paste into the pork making sure you coat all sides, add onions and pour the wine in the slow cooker.

-- Add wine, cover and cook 8 hours on low
+Next, cover and cook 8 hours on low.

 Take The Leftover Pulled Pork and Make This Quick Recipe:

 You can enjoy this all week long – it is so amazing!
 Give it a try and let me know what you think 🙂